ali-khurshid/stroke-risk-predictive-analysis/README.md

 ## Business Requirements
 - Identify the features most associated with stroke risk.
-- Provide clear visualizations to support healthcare decision-making.
+- Provide clear visualizations to support ML model creation
 - Ensure the analysis is reproducible and interpretable.
 - Understand imbalanced data impact
+- Check if prediction works for educational purposes or real life application
+- Ensure AI & ML ethical attributes are considered.

 ---